Panel of switches.

 Some manufacturers begin their process with an engineering firm and implement their improvements with another firm.
 Without an abundantly clear scope, partnering with more than one firm to implement improvements tends to leave communication gaps.

-However, if you select an Engineering, Procurement, Construction (EPC) firm from the beginning, it can perform the audits and the design and installation phases of the improvements.
+However, if you select an Engineer, Procure, Construct (EPC) firm from the beginning, it can perform the audits as well as the design and installation phases of the improvements.
 Partnering with an EPC firm greatly reduces risk because it can guarantee the utility reduction impacts of each improvement.
 It may also facilitate financing to extend payments for a duration that will equalize monthly utility bill reductions.

 Home Energy Savings vs. Facility Energy Savings